QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 ## Introduction

-Robert E. Lucas, Jr. {cite}`lucas75`, Kenneth Kasa  {cite}`kasa`, and Robert Townsend {cite}`townsend` showed that giving decision makers  incentives to infer persistent hidden  state variables from equilibrium prices and quantities can elongate and amplify impulse responses to aggregate shocks in business cycle models.
+Robert E. Lucas, Jr. {cite}`lucas75`, Kenneth Kasa  {cite}`kasa`, and Robert Townsend {cite}`townsend` showed that into  decision makers into environments in which they want to infer persistent hidden  state variables from equilibrium prices and quantities can elongate and amplify impulse responses to aggregate shocks in business cycle models.

 Townsend {cite}`townsend`
-noted  that  such incentives can naturally induce decision makers to want  to forecast the forecast of others.
+noted  that living in  such environments  can naturally induce decision makers to want  to forecast the forecast of others.

-This theme has been pursued and extended in analyses in which decision makers' imperfect information forces them into pursuing an infinite recursion of forming beliefs about the beliefs of other (e.g., {cite}`ams`).
+This theme has been pursued  for situations in which decision makers' imperfect information forces them into pursuing an infinite recursion of forming beliefs about the beliefs of other (e.g., {cite}`ams`).